Skip to main content

 If you want to send a photo to your healthcare provider to help with your care please do not send images that include intimate areas of the body (e.g. bottom, breasts, or genitals).

-Please note that your photo may be seen by staff from your healthcare provider that are clinical or administrative, and male or female.
+Please note that your photo may be seen by staff from your healthcare provider that are clinical or administrative, and of all genders.

 If you do not want to send a photo please contact your healthcare provider about alternative forms of assessment.